Woodstock Performers: Where Are They Now?

 Sha Na Na – The current whereabouts of most of the 12-member ’50s revival group are unknown.
 Original members Donny York and Jocko Marcellino lead a current version of the group.
 Henry Gross still performs.
 (Dr.) Robert A. Leonard is a Professor of Linguistics at Hofstra University.
 Dennis Greene died in 2015.

-Ravi Shankar – Died December 11, 2012
+Ravi Shankar – Died December 11, 2012.

 Sly and the Family Stone – The group dissolved in 1975.
 Sly Stone’s activity in music has been erratic since; he has recorded solo but personal issues have continued to dog him and he was reported to be homeless in 2011.
-He is scheduled to publish his memoir in late 2023.
+He published his memoir in 2023.
 Cynthia Robinson died November 23, 2015.
 Freddie Stone has been inactive in music since leaving the band.
 Rosie Stone has remained active, touring recently as a backup singer for Elton John.
 Jerry Martini formed a Sly tribute band and worked with Prince.
 Greg Errico continues to play drums in the Bay Area.
 Larry Graham formed the popular funk group Graham Central Station and collaborated with Prince.

-Bert Sommer – Died July 23, 1990
+Bert Sommer – Died July 23, 1990.

 Sweetwater – Alan Malarowitz died in the ’80s.
 Albert Moore died in 1994.
 August Burns also died, in the ’80s.
 Singer Nancy Nevins was injured severely months after Woodstock, putting an end to the band.
 She was a college English professor for some three decades and also performs her one-woman show, “When Yer Rock ‘n’ Roll, what’s a Little Brain damage?”
 Keyboardist/songwriter Alex del Zoppo continues to record and perform music.
 Percussionist Elpidio Cobian works with film.
 Bassist Fred Herrera, Nevins and Del Zoppo reunited for Woodstock ’94, and Herrera and del Zoppo still play gigs together.

 Ten Years After – Alvin Lee died March 6, 2013.
 The group split in 1976 and reunited on a number of occasions, most recently in 1994.
 In 2003 Ric Lee, Chick Churchill and Leo Lyons, the other three original members, formed Ten Years After without Alvin Lee, recording and touring.
 Lyons left in 2014; the other two carry on the name.
+The band’s Woodstock set was finally released in 2024.

 Johnny Winter – Died July 16, 2014.
-His brother, Edgar Winter, remains active in music and released a tribute album, Brother Johnny, in 2022.
+His brother, Edgar Winter, remains active in music and released a Grammy-winning tribute album, Brother Johnny, in 2022.
 He also tours as a member of Ringo Starr’s All-Starr Band.

 Michael Lang – One of the principal producers of the festival, he died Jan.
 8, 2022.